nyamakawa/lwjgl-test-shader/README.md

 # lwjgl-test

-Test project for Clojure and OpenGL(with LWJGL).
+Test project with Clojure and OpenGL(with LWJGL).

 ## Usage

-lein run
+$ lein run

 ## License

-Copyright © 2014 FIXME
+Copyright © 2014 nyamakawa2

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Public Domain